Under Penal Code § 415 PC, California law defines the crime of disturbing the peace as doing any of the following:

 1.1.
 Unlawful fighting – PC 415(1)

-A prosecutor must prove the following to convict a defendant of disturbing the peace via a fight:
+A prosecutor must prove the following to convict you of disturbing the peace via a fight:

-- the accused willfully and unlawfully fought another person (or challenged another person to a fight)2, and
+- you willfully and unlawfully fought another person (or challenged another person to a fight)2, and

 - the fight or challenge happened in a public place.3

-“Willfully” means a person did an act deliberately or on purpose.4
+“Willfully” means you did an act deliberately or on purpose.4

-Note that a person is not guilty under this statute if he was acting in self-defense.
-This is provided that the person using self-defense:
+Note that you are not guilty under this statute if you were acting in self-defense.
+This is provided that you:

-- reasonably believed that he, or someone else, was about to suffer bodily harm,
+- reasonably believed that you, or someone else, were about to suffer bodily harm,

 - reasonably believed that force was necessary for protection, and